jparise/vim-graphql/README.md

 [filetype]: http://vimdoc.sourceforge.net/htmldoc/filetype.html

-## JavaScript / TypeScript Support
+## JavaScript and TypeScript Support

-GraphQL syntax support in [ES2015 template literals][templates] is provided.
-It works "out of the box" with Vim 8.2's JavaScript support.
-The extended syntax support proved by the [vim-javascript][] plugin is also supported.
+GraphQL syntax support inside of [ES2015 template literals][templates] is provided.
+It works "out of the box" with Vim 8.2+'s JavaScript and TypeScript language support.
+The extended JavaScript syntax provided by the [vim-javascript][] plugin is also supported.

-TypeScript support is also available when the [yats][] plugin is installed.
+For older versions of Vim, TypeScript support can be enabled by installing the [yats][] plugin.

 [templates]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates
 [vim-javascript]: https://github.com/pangloss/vim-javascript